confluentinc/cli/README.md

 When you add a new command or resource, assuming it's already in the SDK, you generally just need to create
 * `internal/cmd/<command>/<command>.go` (and test)

-### Build Other Platforms
+### Cross Compile For Other Platforms

-If you have a need to build a binary for a platform that is not the current one, use the following:
+Cross compilation from a Darwin/amd64 machine to Darwin/arm64, Linux/amd64 and Windows/amd64 platforms is supported.
+To build for Darwin/arm64, run the following:

+    GOARCH=arm64 make cross-build

+To cross compile for Linux (glibc or musl), install cross compiler `musl-cross` with homebrew:

+    brew install FiloSottile/musl-cross/musl-cross
-    GOOS=linux make build
+    GOOS=linux make cross-build

-    GOOS=mac make build
+To cross compile for Windows/amd64, install `Mingw-w64` compilers with homebrew:

+    brew install mingw-w64
-    GOOS=windows make build
+    GOOS=windows make cross-build

 ### URLS
 Use the `login` command with the `--url` option to point to a different development environment